miljonka/miniproject/README.md

 This project has been done and tested with Debian 11 and Ubuntu 22.04.1 LTS.
 Use at your own risk!

-Rigth now applying the MegaSalt state does:
+Rigth now applying the Starterpack state does:

 - install Firefox-ESR
 - install uBlock origin for Firefox